esdeath28/travel-go/README.md

 ![alt text.](/postman/api_01_530.png "image1.")
 ![alt text.](/postman/api_02_486.png "image3.")

+**N.B.** The response time varies over time.
+This variability can be influenced by factors such as server load, network conditions, and other external dependencies.
+Observations indicate that the least response times are typically captured after midnight.<br>
+To reduce Resource Overhead, Scalability, Speed and Efficiency I tried to use less dependencies.

 ### Postman Collections and Environment
 I have provided Postman collections and environment for easy API testing.
 Use the following files to import them into your Postman workspace:
 * Postman Collections